-Understanding your load is the NUMBER 1 priority, get this right you won’t require the backup, or at least very rarely.
-You don’t need to be an electrician to work this stuff out, it's basic maths, but if you're concerned with your math skills, you can cheat by buying yourself a watt meter,click here for more info.
-When I first started my project my daily load was 30kWh’s (kilowatt hours) per day, I then reduced it to 12kWh without spending any money!
+Understanding your load is the NUMBER 1 priority, get this right you won’t require the backup of being grid connected, or at least very rarely.
+You’re not required to be an electrician to work this stuff out, it's basic maths, but if you're concerned with your math skills, you can cheat by buying yourself a watt meter,click here for more info.
+When I first started my project, my daily load was 30kWh’s (kilowatt hours) per day, I then reduced it to 12kWh without spending any money!

-This is what we got for our $7000.
-Two new TVs 44 inch and 32 inch, DVD Player, Turbo oven, Dyson battery vacuum, 440 litre fridge, 1000 watt Microwave, Thermomix , LG 8.5KG washing Machine, Dyson fan and we changed all the lighting over to L.E.D lights with the replacement bulb types, not the downlights that require a sparky or know how.
+This is what we got for our $7000- two new TVs (44 inch and 32 inch), DVD Player, Turbo oven, Dyson battery vacuum, 440 litre fridge, 1000 watt Microwave, Thermomix , LG 8.5KG washing Machine, Dyson fan, and we changed all the lighting over to L.E.D lights with the replacement bulb types (not the downlights that require a sparky or know how).
 I think that’s about it.
-This investment alone reduced our daily energy consumption to 5kWh’s per day and that using the dishwasher which the house already had.
-Dishwashers are high drawing but if you must have one, get yourself a twin drawer system.
-It was a must for us living in the city.
+This investment alone reduced our daily energy consumption to 5kWh’s per day and that’s using the dishwasher which the house already had.
+Dishwashers are high drawing, however if you must have one, get yourself a twin drawer system.
+It was a necessity for us living in the city.

-I started looking into everything and realized I was not buying a good quality 24 or 48 volt system for $15,000.
-I could get a system but I would be replacing it in ten years time.
-I have lived with solar in cars and I know how easy it is to burn through a set of lead-acid batteries if you ever take them too low, they are never the same again.
+I started looking into everything, and realized I would not be buying a good quality 24 or 48 volt system for $15,000.
+I could get a system, but I would be replacing it in ten years time.
+I have lived with solar in cars, and I know how easy it is to burn through a set of lead-acid batteries if you ever take them too low- they are never the same again.
 Learn about different battery technologies.
-I then discovered Nickel Iron Batteries (NiFe Cells) and this changed everything.
+I then discovered Nickel Iron Batteries (NiFe Cells) and this has changed everything.

-I started my research and I spoke with 62 different people that had lived with them, some for 12 months and others for 50 years.
+I started my research, and I spoke with 62 different people that had lived with them, some for 12 months and others for 50 years.
 They all had nothing but good things to say.
 I talked to my solar guy and said: "let’s build a system around the NiFe Cells".
-We got stuck into the design and had a thought that 'would it be possible to use a 12 volt system?'
-We knew it was going to be a risk that I might buy a heap of stuff and if it didn’t work we would need to sell and upgrade and that might set us back.
-If we got it right we knew we had a winner for everyone.
-My great Grandfather was a pioneer, he was the Cedar King of Australia, so it’s in my blood to take the path of a pioneer, so I said let’s give it a go.
+We got stuck into the design and had a thought- 'would it be possible to use a 12 volt system?'.
+We knew it was going to be a risk that I might buy a heap of stuff and if it didn’t work we would need to sell and upgrade, and that might set us back.
+If we got it right, we knew we had a winner for everyone.
+My great Grandfather was a pioneer, he was the Cedar King of Australia, it’s in my blood to take the path of a pioneer, so I said let’s give it a go.

 The system consists of a 12 volt NiFe bank of batteries.
 From research and talking to users of it, it is possibly a lifetime cell.
-2880 watts of thin film C.I.G.S TSMC solar panels.
-The reason I selected these as they have a very low embodied energy, they are heat tolerant and can reach temperatures of up to 80 degrees before performance is affected, They also pick up deep infrared from the spectrum range which allows performance on cloudy days, they are shade tolerant, which means living in the city my neighbors trees that block half my panels in the morning we still get 70% performance at that time and they look amazing, black on black.
-As for the electrical components we only used 1 MPPT for the moment to test and we splayed the array of panels so we got a constant production of solar all day which helps the batteries and also we can use more power from the panels rather than from the batteries.
+2880 Watts of thin film C.I.G.S TSMC solar panels.
+The reason I selected these as they have a very low embodied energy, they are heat tolerant and can reach temperatures of up to 80 degrees before performance is affected.
+They also pick up deep infrared from the spectrum range, which allows performance on cloudy days.
+They are shade tolerant, where I was living in the city my neighbor’s trees blocked half my panels, but in the morning we still get 70% performance at that time and they looked amazing, black on black.
+As for the electrical components we only used 1 MPPT for the moment to test, and we splayed the array of panels so we got a constant production of solar all day.
+This helps the batteries, and also we can use more power from the panels rather than from the batteries.

-If we have a bad morning, we have enough panels facing the afternoon sun that only a few hours of afternoon winter sun would top the cells up and vice versa if we have a good morning and bad afternoon.
-As for inverters, the largest 12 volt inverter we could get was a 3kw inverter, which means at any one time we can run a load of up to 3kw’s.
+If we have a bad morning, we have enough panels facing the afternoon sun so only a few hours of afternoon winter sun would top the cells up and vice versa, if we have a good morning and bad afternoon.
+As for inverters, the largest 12 volt inverter we could get was a 3kW inverter, which means at any one time we can run a load of up to 3kW’s.
 What we decided to do was install two of these as a master-slave setup.
 If we wanted more power, the system had the potential of 6kw’s with this setup.
 It also gives us a backup.
 If one inverter dies over time we have a back up until we get the other sorted.

-And honestly, up until we moved to Lismore, we did not require the use of the second inverter ever.
-The biggest issue I had is getting traditional help and advice from electricians and solar people because most of them were trained in dealing with grid feed systems.
-I installed the system myself and I got an electrician in to connect the system to the house, it was meant to be a simple $150 job to connect up a switch for me.
-And that's when all my issues started.
-I asked if I could have the meter moved and they said yes, $600 after they had disconnected us from the grid only 4 weeks prior.
-The list of things we had to do by law to get it connected again was a joke.
+And honestly, until we moved to Lismore, we did not require the use of the second inverter, ever.
+The biggest issue I had is getting traditional help and advice from electricians and solar people, because most of them were trained in dealing with grid feed systems.
+I installed the system myself and I got an electrician in to connect the system to the house.
+It was meant to be a simple $150 job to connect up a switch for me.
+That's when all my issues started.
+I asked if I could have the meter moved and they said yes, $600.
+They had disconnected us from the grid only 4 weeks prior and the list of things we had to do, by law, to get it connected again was a joke.
 The bill quickly climbed to $3500 of electrical laws that they wanted us to upgrade to meet standards because of rising energy usage.

-I told them that our house is an energy efficient home, we use less power than most houses do in an hour per day, I showed them if I turned on all my three air cons my oven, the hairdryer and everything else in my house I would still have been a third of the ratings they were wanting to upgrade me too.
+I told them that our house is an energy efficient home, we use less power per day than most houses do in an hour.
+I showed them if I turned on all my three air cons, my oven, the hairdryer and everything else in my house, I would still have been a third of the ratings they were wanting to upgrade me too.
 I didn't require all the extras they were wanting to install.
 Long story short they cost me a fortune and still didn't hook up my $150 back up switch.
 My backup switch is a very simple switch, all it does is select battery power or mains power.
-I got really frustrated with myself that I attempted to get a professional in and this happened.
+I got really frustrated with myself, that I attempted to get a professional in and this happened.

-We even had a builder at home for a week building us a new deck and welding and using loads of power tools and all on 24hoursolarpower which is a great feeling.
+We even had a builder at home for a week, building us a new deck, welding and using loads of power tools- and all on24hoursolarpower which is a great feeling.

-The system itself cost just under $25,000 and it includes a wind turbine that I haven't installed yet either.
+The system itself cost just under $25,000, and includes a wind turbine that I haven't installed yet either.
 We had budgeted $5000 on maintenance over the next 25 years and if we did this project for financial reasons we would get our money back in 7-10 years, so there would be 18 years of free electricity and no more pollution from us!
-Since we had been living on batteries I had opened the newspaper to find out our neighbourhood had had a blackout for 24 hours the week before, now that is a good feeling because we never lost any power.
-After going through this and learning a lot on the go, my solar guy and I teamed up and started running course’s to show people what is possible.
-You don't need to be a qualified electrician to play with any system under 48 volts, DIY solar is the way of the future, if you can grow food and consider yourself someone who is willing to have a go, you can build your own renewable energy system under the right guidance.
+Since we had been living on batteries, I opened the newspaper to find out our neighbourhood had had a blackout for 24 hours the week before, now that is a good feeling because we never lost any power.
+After going through this and learning a lot on the go, my solar guy and I teamed up and started running courses to show people what is possible.
+You’re not required to be a qualified electrician to play with any system under 48 volts, DIY solar is the way of the future, if you can grow food and consider yourself someone who is willing to have a go, you can build your own renewable energy system under the right guidance.